dragonflyoss/Dragonfly2/CONTRIBUTING.md

 what the purpose of submitted PR is.
 It could help accelerate the code review procedure as well.
-We encourage contributors to use **EXPLICIT** commit message rather than ambiguous message.
+We encourage contributors to use **EXPLICIT** commit message rather than an ambiguous message.
 In general, we advocate the following commit message type:

 * feat: xxxx.For example, "feat: make result show in sorted order".